Generic Name: piperacillin and tazobactam (Intravenous route)

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of piperacillin and tazobactam combination in children.
 However, safety and efficacy have not been established in children younger than 2 months of age.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of piperacillin and tazobactam combination in the elderly.
-However, elderly patients are more likely to have age-related liver, kidney, or heart problems, which may require an adjustment in the dose for patients receiving piperacillin and tazobactam combination.
+However, elderly patients are more likely to have age-related liver, kidney or heart problems, which may require caution and an adjustment in the dose for patients receiving piperacillin and tazobactam combination.

 |All Trimesters||B||Animal studies have revealed no evidence of harm to the fetus, however, there are no adequate studies in pregnant women OR animal studies have shown an adverse effect, but adequate studies in pregnant women have failed to demonstrate a risk to the fetus.|